siderolabs/talos/website/content/v1.5/introduction/getting-started.md

 ### `talosctl`

-`talosctl` is a CLI tool which interfaces with the Talos API in an easy manner.
+`talosctl` is a CLI tool which interfaces with the Talos API.
+Talos Linux has no SSH access: `talosctl` is the tool you use to interact with the operating system on the machines.

 Install `talosctl` before continuing: